 I'm a little surprised none of the "one fly" adherents have declared that their one fly is the woolly bugger.
 It has to be one of the most productive flies ever developed.
 Although a woolly bugger is often tied large and heavily weighted, a "tenkara woolly bugger" should be relatively small and unweighted.
 The fly shown here is tied on a size 12 nymph hook, with black marabou, black ostrich herl and a starling feather.

 The 60s Rocker Sakasa Kebari is an adaptation of Ashley Valentine's shocking (and shockingly effective) Punk Rock Sakasa Kebari.
-Named 60s Rocker because it looks a rock star from the 60s whose once luxuriant hair has gone wispy and gray, this is the fly to tie when I'm out of purple starling.
+Named 60s Rocker because it looks a rock star from the 60s whose once luxuriant hair has gone wispy and gray, this is the fly to tie if you're out of purple starling.

 The Indicator Kebari is tied to use as a strike indicator.
-It is tied around the tippet as shown in the photo to the left or with a loop of mono (or silk bead cord) as a "tail" to which tippet to a second fly can be tied.
+It is tied around the tippet as shown in the photo to the right or with a loop of mono (or silk bead cord) as a "tail" to which tippet to a second fly can be tied.
 It is a wet fly but it is kept at the surface by fishing with a relatively short, tight line.
 Bright and highly visible, it will clearly indicate strikes on the point fly while drawing a few strikes itself.
 And unlike most floating indicators, this one has a hook in it!